Overview & Facts

 The Medical Laboratory Technology program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences.

-The Occupational Therapy Assistant program in cooperation with the School of Health Related Professions at Rutgers, The State University of New Jersey, has applied for accreditation and has been granted Developing Program Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200 Bethesda, MD 20814-3449; 301-652-AOTA www.acoteonline.org.
+The Occupational Therapy Assistant program at Rutgers, The State University of New Jersey is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814; 301-652-AOTA www.acoteonline.org.

 The Paralegal program is approved by the American Bar Association.